raspberrypi/usbboot/Readme.md

 or connecting the USB cable.

 ### Compute Module 4
-On Compute Module 4 EMMC-DISABLE / nRPIBOOT (GPIO 40) must be fitted to switch the ROM to usbboot mode.
+On Compute Module 4, EMMC-DISABLE / nRPIBOOT (GPIO 40) must be fitted to switch the ROM to `usbboot` mode.
 Otherwise, the SPI EEPROM bootloader image will be loaded instead.

 ### Compute Module 5
-On Compute Module 5 EMMC-DISABLE / nRPIBOOT (BCM2712 GPIO 20) must be fitted to switch the ROM to usbboot mode.
+On Compute Module 5, EMMC-DISABLE / nRPIBOOT (BCM2712 GPIO 20) must be fitted to switch the ROM to `usbboot` mode.
 Otherwise, the SPI EEPROM bootloader image will be loaded instead.

 ### Raspberry Pi 5